RFC2784/rfc2784.github.io/_posts/2022-07-25-diversity-principle-as-a-decision-leverage-during-a-technological-solution-design.markdown

 <center><img src="/content/images/AS399405_info_20220722.jpg" width=400px alt="bgp.he.net AS399405 infos"><b><i>Source : https://bgp.he.net/AS399405#_asinfo</b></i></center><br><br>

 - For sure, we can conclude that the diversity principle is correctly applied, as BGP peering is established with two different ISP for Internet transit :
-  - Rogers Communications ,
+  - Rogers Communications,
   - Beanfield Technologies.
 - Route annoucement of the /23 IPv4 prefix owned by Interac captured the day of the Rogers Outage by a Twitter user proves that everything was fine from Beanfield peering :

 <center><img src="/content/images/bgp-interac-tweet.jpg" width=400px alt="Twitter screenshot">
 <span style="font-size: 8pt; font-weight: bold; font-style: italic;">Source : https://twitter.com/mattools/status/1545440711981645826</span></center><br>
+Each of our platforms, both Interac Debit and Interac e-Transfer, have redundant networks, including circuit diversity.
+These networks include 24/7 availability commitments from our suppliers, however the events of July 8th clearly revealed that these commitments could not be fulfilled.
+These redundant networks with circuit diversity should not have been so vulnerable to the Rogers core maintenance activity.
 - Interesting to note that Interac consider to have more than one Internet Transit provider post-COVID19 lockdown periods :)

 ## Bad example : my assumptions about the initial version of Interac platform network interconnectivity design ##

 As stated by Rogers in its [response to the Request For Infomation from the Canadian Radio-television and Telecommunications Commission regarding the Rogers Outage](https://crtc.gc.ca/public/otf/2022/c12_202203868/4215445.docx) :
 - "A specific coding was introduced in our Distribution Routers which triggered the failure of the Rogers IP core network" during a planned change.
+- "The configuration change deleted a routing filter and allowed for all possible routes to the Internet to pass through the routers.
+As a result, the routers immediately began propagating abnormally high volumes of routes throughout the core network.
+Certain network routing equipment became flooded, exceeded their capacity levels and were then unable to route traffic, causing the common core network to stop processing traffic."
 - "Since the outage was to Rogers’ core network, all of Rogers’ services by all our brands [...] were impacted."

-As mentionned above on this post, we know for sure that Internet Transit connectivity to Interac operational systems was still active through an alternate ISP despite the Rogers Outage.
+As mentionned above on this post, we know for sure that Internet Transit connectivity setup for Interac operational systems was still active through an alternate ISP despite the Rogers Outage.
 <ins>So how can it be possible that a global Rogers outage still results to Interac payment unavailability</ins> ?

 A possible explanation can be that the **private network interconnectivity between the different hosting locations for Interac operational systems was relying solely on Rogers Communication backbone**, as illustrated on the following diagram :